MattyQ/jsonelements/README.md

     </td>
     <td>
       <p>Optional <code>array</code> of <code>elements</code>. </p>
       <p>Items in this array must be HTML elements.
-Because the <code>ElementsJS.create()</code> method returns an element, you can also use this property to specify a mix of existing nodes and elements.js arrays.
+Because the <code>JSONElements.create()</code> method returns an element, you can also use this property to specify a mix of existing nodes and JSONElements arrays.
 For example: </p>
       <pre>const exampleElement = {
   "element": "p",
   "childNodes": [
     document.getElementById("example-id"),
     document.getElementsByClassName("example-class")[0],
-    ElementsJS.create({"element": "p", "id": "example-child-element"}) ]
+    JSONElements.create({"element": "p", "id": "example-child-element"}) ]
 }
                   </pre>